Hina Khan, Mouni Roy & Other TV Actors Make Baba Siddique’s Iftaar Party A Starry Affair (PICS)

 Just like every year, this year too, Baba Siddique hosted an Iftaar party, which turned out to be a star-studded event.
 The party was held at Hotel Taj Lands End.
 Apart from Bollywood celebrities, television actors too, were spotted at Iftaar party.

 Bigg Boss & Dus Ka Dum host, Salman Khan, Naagin actress Mouni Roy, Bigg Boss 11's Hina Khan, television host and actor Manish Paul, Prince Narula & Yuvika Choudhary are a few television celebrities who attended the party.
-Have a look at the pictures.
+Take a look at the pictures.

 Salman Khan